 Letter of Permission

 Finally the federal government recommends that any Canadian minor-aged children who are travelling with only one parent should carry a signed Letter of Consent from the other parent.
-This document serves to confirm to Immigration authorities that the non-accompanying parent gave the child consent or permissionto travel.
-Although it is not a legal requirement in Canada, it can help simply travel substantially.
+This document serves to confirm to Immigration authorities that the non-accompanying parent gave the child consent or permission to travel.
+Although it is not a legal requirement in Canada, it can help simplify travel substantially.

 The Bottom Line

-Summer is nearly half-over and – especially with the lifting of COVID-19 restrictions – remaining vacation time is an opportunity for parents to build precious memories.
-With these tips in mind, parents can avoid unnecessary disputes, and focus on maximizing those memory-making opportunities.
+Summer is fast approaching and vacation time is an opportunity for parents to build precious memories.
+With these tips in mind, co-parents can avoid unnecessary disputes and focus on maximizing these special moments.